 Tip I discovered a new source of colorful plastic for making your own parachutes.
 Just go to the nearest store that sells party supplies.
 There you will find plastic table covers in a variety of colors.
 Do NOT get the cloth or felt backed ones, just plain-old plastic.
-This stuff is just the right ...
+This ...
 [More]

 Building the DEFCON 1 - First Test Flights of the DEFCON 1

 Build Entry This past weekend was the first ever test flight of the new DEFCON 1.
 Several remarked that this was a good looking rocket, and I hoped it would stay that way.
 For this first test flight I chose the C11-5.
 The winds were dying down a bit, and I felt that the higher impulse, relatively light weight ...
 [More]